sourcebots/docs/content/api/motor-board.md

 ```

 ## Powering motors
-Motor power is controlled using PWM with 100% power being a duty cycle of 1.
+Motor power is controlled using [PWM][pwm] with 100% power being a duty cycle of 1.
 You set the power with a value between `-1` and `1` inclusive (where a negative value puts the motor in reverse).

 ```python
 r.motor_board.m0  = 1